antadde/covsel/README.md

 model-specific embedded regularization techniques, including generalized linear model with elastic net regularization, generalized additive model with null-space penalization, and guided regularized random forest.
-More details will come in the companion paper by Adde et al. (2023) (<https://doi.org/10.1016/j.ecoinf.2023.102080>).
+More details can be found in the companion paper by Adde et al. (2023) (<https://doi.org/10.1016/j.ecoinf.2023.102080>).

 ### Installation